 Subjects have the right to have data deleted or transferred

-Data Review - We have carried out an extensive review of all personal data we hold, ensuring what we hold is relevent to contractural obligations and for processing relevent information according to products/services we provide and and any data deemed to not be in use has been deleted from our systems.
+Data Review - We have carried out an extensive review of all personal data we hold, ensuring what we hold is relevant to contractual obligations and for processing relevent information according to products/services we provide and and any data deemed to not be in use has been deleted from our systems.
 All personal data is held on secure, encrypted systems and all our staff have been trained on the storage and access of this information.

 Third Party Review - We have conducted an analysis of third parties who process data on our behalf, and updates to contractual positions to ensure that we (and our customers) are protected as best as is possible.
 In addition to this, we are updating our policies to give our customers the assurances required under GDPR.